-Contents: Information about the configuration parameters for each database server or coserver Index: applIndex, rdbmsSrvParamName, rdbmsSrvParamSubIndex Scope of a row: One configuration parameter that is listed in the configuration file for the database server or coserver
+Information about the configuration parameters for each database server

+Index: applIndex, rdbmsSrvParamName, rdbmsSrvParamSubIndex

+One configuration parameter that is listed in the configuration file for the database server

-The ONCONFIG environment variable specifies the filename of the configuration file.
+The ONCONFIG environment variable specifies the file name of the configuration file.
 The following table lists the location of the configuration file for each operating system.
 For more information about the configuration file, see your IBM Informix Administrator's Guide and the IBM Informix Administrator's Reference.
 For more information about the ONCONFIG environment variable, see the IBM Informix Guide to SQL: Reference.